nearit/Android-UI-Bindings/docs/COUPON_LIST.md

 - not yet active coupons
 - expired coupons

+each set is ordered by the date the user earned the coupons.

 ![coupon list](coupon_list.png)

 If your app needs to show already redeemed coupons too, just add `.includeRedeemed()` call: